AVO for harassment is a court order created to protect an individual from intimidation or assault by a specific person.

 Typical Apprehended Violence Orders or AVOs prohibit the defendant from assaulting, harassing, threatening, intimidating, stalking, or damaging the property of the person who sought the order.

-If the defendant has been charged with an AVO for harassment, you will want to get in touch with our AVO lawyers for the best legal advice.
+If the defendant has been charged with an AVO for harassment, you should contact our AVO lawyers for the best legal advice.

 Harassment is against the law when someone is mistreated because of their race, gender, pregnancy, marital status, breastfeeding, age, disability, sexual orientation, gender identity, or status as an intersex person.